Skip to main content

 We can see what happened from the amount of money being spent on information and communications technology (ICT).
 Once saturation was reached, ICT money was largely spent on maintaining and occasionally upgrading existing equipment rather than employing new equipment for new tasks.

-productivity growth and in ICT investment began around 1990 and peaked at
+And that mirrors the productivity pattern.
+The twin booms in productivity growth and in ICT investment began around 1990 and peaked at around 2000.

 Research from the Productivity Commission shows ICT capital services in Australia grew at 24% during the 1990s.
 It was faster in the decade’s second half, which is consistent with the increase in productivity at that time.
 And analysis of its data shows that ICT in commercial firms alone was responsible for around 25% of all productivity increase over the decade, and made a substantial contribution to the nation’s economic growth.